kylebrowning/waterwheel.swift/index.md

 ```

-Because these two items know whether you are logged in or out, they will always show the correct state of buttons.
-The UI is up to you, but at its default you get username, password and submit button.
+Because these two Views know whether you are logged in or out, they will always show the correct state of buttons(Login, or Logout) and perform the approriate actions.
+The UI is up to you, but at its default you get username, password, submit, and cancel button.
+With all that said, you can ingore these classes and use the methods that waterwheel provides and deeply integrate into your own UI.

 ### Node Methods